-Semantic representations during language production are affected by context (Deniz et al., J. Neuroscience, 2023).
+Semantic representations during language comprehension are affected by context (Deniz et al., Journal of Neuroscience, 2023).
 Context is an important part of understanding the meaning of natural language, but most neuroimaging studies of meaning use isolated words and isolated sentences with little context.
 In this study, we examined whether the results of neuroimaging language studies that use out-of-context stimuli generalize to natural language.
 We find that increasing context improves the quality of neuroimaging data and changes where and how semantic information is represented in the brain.
 These results suggest that findings from studies using out-of-context stimuli may not generalize to natural language used in daily life.

 Feature-space selection with banded ridge regression (Dupre la Tour et al., Neuroimage, 2022).
 Encoding models identify the information represented in brain recordings, but fitting multiple models simultaneously presents several challenges.
 This paper describes how banded ridge regression can be used to solve these problems.
 Furthermore, several methods are proposed to address the computational challenge of fitting banded ridge regressions on large numbers of voxels and feature spaces.
 All implementations are released in an open-source Python package called Himalaya.